integrations/microsoft-teams/Readme.md

 ### Deployments and actions approval notifications
 Deployment review notifications for your GitHub Actions environments can now be tracked end-to-end from your channel or personal app in Teams.
-You will be notified when a review is pending on your environment, when an approval is completed and you can see the real time status of your deployment.
+You will be notified when a review is pending on your environment, when an approval is completed and you can see the real time status of your deployments.

 These notifications are available as part for "deployments" feature which is enabled by default when you subscribe to your repository or organization.